InvestingOak/InvestingOak/README.md

 ### Running the Server

-Back in the project root, run `dotnet run`.
+Back in the project root, run `dotnet restore` then `dotnet run`.
 This will install dependencies for the server and run.

 ### Accessing the Site